 - As a back up, ask the nurse to have a conversation with you to distract you.
 Be ready to tell her a detailed story.
 When she speaks, listen really carefully as if she’s telling the most juiciest piece of information.

-- After your procedure you’ll have someone pick you up, likely your partner.
+3. Be ready for post retrieval recovery.
+After your procedure you’ll have someone pick you up, likely your partner.
 You’ll want to go straight home and rest.
 Or have a streaming or movie watching-fest.
 For most people you will have at least some form of OHSS.
 Check out this post on prepping to prevent OHSS.

-- Based on your ultrasounds and bloodwork you should have some expectation about how many eggs you’ll get.
-But know that the quantity isn’t a certainty and quality isn’t either.
-Yes, AMH and your ultrasounds and other indicators can give you some reassurance, but it’s no guarantee.
+- Something to also keep in mind is egg quantity isn’t a certainty and quality is more important.
+Yes, Estradiol, AMH and your ultrasounds and other indicators can give you some reassurance, but it’s no guarantee.
 It only starts with the egg and these medically informed guesses.
 The rest depends on so many factors.
-It’s an art and a science plus a dash of luck.
+However you feel is valid and deserves compassion and I’m hoping a great result for anyone doing an egg retrieval.
+I really am.

 7. How will you celebrate?